-The city of Hephzibah, incorporated in 1970, is located in southern Augusta-Richmond County.
-It was originally named Brothersville after the three brothers whom originally founded the city.
-Its name would later be changed to its current name to honor the Hephzibah Baptist Association.
+The City of Hephzibah (Map 2.3), incorporated in 1970, is located in southern Augusta-Richmond County.
+It was originally named Brothersville after the three brothers who originally founded the city.
+Its name was later be changed to its current name to honor the Hephzibah Baptist Association.
 Proximity to Augusta and more rural life style provided Hephzibah the opportunity to become a commuter community.
 The city was encircled by the newly-formed Augusta-Richmond County after the 1990s city-county consolidation.